IntelliSenseIoT/XserverIoTOnboardTask.NET/xserveriotctl.md

         get                           - Show current heartbeat interval (prints to console) set --minutes <minutes>       - Set heartbeat interval in minutes

+    Xserver.IoT.Docker only
+    getdockerlicencetype              - Returns the Docker license type of the IoT Server null no license; -1 = Free license limited to 10 Sources, 0 = Commercial license syncdockerlicense                 - Synchronizes the latest Docker license from the cloud to the IoT Server.

     json                      - JSON utility commands
       set --file <file>
           --path <propertyPath>